jairo-aguirre/ML-Team-Project/experiments/yi-kai/Readme.md

 ### 🧭 🗺️ Current Roadmap:

-The goal is to capture only the most meaningful patterns—roughly the top 20% of information that drives 80% of the variability in the data.
-This approach below focuses on extracting essential signals rather than exhaustively representing every detail, ensuring the model remains interpretable and efficient.”
+This idea here is focuses on isolating core predictive patterns rather than modeling every variable.
+The goal is to extract essential signals using available and ready to use algorithms by adopting the 80/20 rules — to keep the model both interpretable and computationally efficient.

-  1. Quick test on the current available common stock prediction models with representive stocks (AAPL, INTC, MSFT) ✅
+  1. Quick test of avialable common stock models (ARIMA, LSTRM, etc) with representive stocks (AAPL, INTC, MSFT) ✅

-  2. Assess initial model (baseline) performance using randomness robustness (Test 1 to Test 6)✅
+  2. Assess the baseline performance using randomness robustness, regression, residual analysis (Test 1 to Test 6)✅

-  3. Tune/featuring engineering (Test 7, 8, 9)✅
+  3. Tuning by featuring engineering and re-assess the tuned model (Test 7, 8, 9)✅

-  4. Re-Assessment the tuned models (Test 7, 8, 9) ✅

-  5. Applying the same approach to the same sectors"TBD/exploratory”
+  4. Applying the same approach to the same sectors"TBD/exploratory?(TBD)”

-      - Selecting indicator stocks?(TBD)
+      - Selecting indicator stocks (TBD)

-      - AutoML for automation?(TBD)
+      - Exploring AutoML for automation for tuning on hyperparameters (TBD)

-  6. UMAP for poor performer analysis (TBD)
+  5. UMAP-based analysis for poor performers (TBD) .....
-   .....
    .....
   X. Scale-up to other sectors?(TBD)